MIDL-Conference/midl-website-2023/pages/registration.md

 The conference is hosted at Vanderbilt University, it its [VU Student Life Center](/venue.html).
 Gala and reception venue are also detailed on the [venue page](/venue.html).
 A more detailed program of the conference will be made available in the future.

-Alongside the main conference, MIDL 2023 will also host a Doctoral Symposium.
+Alongside the main conference, MIDL 2023 will also host a Doctoral Symposium on July 9th.
 For details, [please visit the symposium page](/doctoral.html).

 ## Fees